Qigong

 Yin and Yang

-as the sun sets and the moon begins to rise, the vibrant energy of Yang gently gives way to the quiet calm of Yin.
+You can sense this rhythm in everyday life.
+As the sun sets and the moon begins to rise, the vibrant energy of Yang naturally softens, giving way to the quiet calm of Yin.

-Through Qigong practice, you’ll learn to:
+Through Qigong practice, you learn to:

 Sunset over the ocean with waves gently crashing on the sandy beach, reflecting the vibrant colors of the sky.